-Suicide bereavement is often misunderstood and is far more complex than any other grief.
+Suicide is often misunderstood, complex and is recognised as a psychological trauma.
 This fact is reflected in the intensity and duration of grief experienced by those survivors profoundly affected by the last act of someone they love.

-There is often genuine confusion by non survivors when trying to identify the differences that exist between this bereavement and other types of grief.
+There still exists genuine confusion amongst society when trying to identify the differences between this bereavement and other loss.
 The information below is intended to give better clarification with the hope it will translate as better support for survivors in the future.

-Depression – This is far more likely to be accompanied with suicidal thinking and for many survivors, a plan develops so suicide may become a viable option.
+Depression – This is far more likely to be accompanied by suicidal thinking and for many survivors, a plan develops so suicide may become a viable option.

 Suicide is a Sudden Death – Survivors are often left in shock and/or will be traumatised for many, many months after the event.